 That toxic material "is likely to be released to the environment" and its cleanup "is highly warranted and recommended" because of threats to the "ecosystem, site maintenance personnel, visitors and salvage crews," states the report by R&M Environmental and Infrastructure, an Oakland engineering firm.

 The paint problem "is not going to stop on its own," said Michael McGowan, a scientist with Arc Ecology, a San Francisco environmental group that monitors government-caused pollution.
-"This material is going to keep getting into the bay, and something has to be done about it."

 The Maritime Administration commissioned the analysis after the Times reported in May 2006 on the deteriorating conditions of the ships.